 The Study Abroad programme allows students to complete one or two terms of study in the UK to give them a flavour of living and learning in a UK boarding school.
-These students leave the International School with a better understanding of British culture, society and values as well as a certificate of studies which can be used to co-validate the course content against the educational qualifications of their own country.
+These students leave d'Overbroeck's International with a better understanding of British culture, society and values as well as a certificate of studies which can be used to co-validate the course content against the educational qualifications of their own country.

-The Study Abroad programme is intended for students between the ages of 14-15, who will join classes at Year 10i, or 13-14, who will study at Year 9i.
+The Study Abroad programme is intended for students between the ages of 13-14, who will study at Year 9i, or the ages of 14-15, who will join classes at Year 10i.
 Students can commence their Study Abroad programme at the start of the autumn, spring and summer terms.
 Due to the intensiveness of Year 11i, and the focus on exams during this crucial year, Study Abroad students are only accepted into Year 11i for the autumn term.
 The minimum language requirements for entrance to the Study Abroad programme are the same as for other students applying to join the full-year programmes.